 - Easy to navigate, with a clear site structure.

-Furthermore, since you want a return on your SEO investment, you will likely scrutinize your messaging to make sure visitors can quickly grasp what you do, who you serve, and what to do next.
-In other words, you will create a clear path to conversion and lots of internal links, which will make it easier for people to convert, regardless of how they arrive on your site.
+Furthermore, since you want a return on your SEO investment, you will likely scrutinize your messaging to ensure visitors can quickly grasp what you do, who you serve, and what to do next.
+In other words, you will create a clear path to conversion and lots of internal links, making it easier for people to convert, regardless of how they arrive on your site.
 Just be sure to track your progress using engagement metrics such as your bounce rates and time on page.

 5. Robust SEO Content Can Fuel Other Marketing Strategies

-The point is, SEO content doesn’t have to live in a vacuum – you can make the most of it by putting it to work in other ways.
-If you ignore SEO, however, you are leaving an entire marketing channel untapped.
+The point is that SEO content doesn’t have to live in a vacuum – you can make the most of it by putting it to work in other ways.
+If you ignore SEO, however, you leave an entire marketing channel untapped.